-Before a couple commences counselling, every ethical and professional therapist must perform an assessment with the couple beforehand (read about LGBT couple counselling).
+Before a couple begins counselling, every ethical and professional therapist must perform an assessment with the couple beforehand (read about LGBT couple counselling).
 This informs both the couple counsellor and the couple if entering a counselling relationship may a good idea or not.

-Initially, the couple meet with Dean Richardson to go through a process called “an assessment”.
+Initially, the couple meet with Dean Richardson to go through a process called “a counselling assessment”.
 The couple and Dean must first determine if therapy is an appropriate and helpful choice for the couple, and if it is then the couple and Dean must discover what is the therapy intended to address.
 The couple is assessing the therapist as well as assessing if they can work together in therapy.

 It is not unusual for the couple to find the assessment process therapeutically valuable too as the assessing therapist asks questions of the relationship that, perhaps, the couple have never addressed before.
 Some couples proceed into counselling, some couples find that the assessment does enough for them to go it alone.

-The Assessment Process.
+The Counselling Assessment Process.